 Responsible dog owners pick up their pets’ waste and keep their animal restrained at all times.
 Unfortunately, some dog owners fail to prevent their dogs from hurting nearby humans and animals.
-When dogs prove themselves to be dangerous to society, there are certain things owners must do to be compliant with Virginia law.
+When dogs prove themselves to be dangerous to society, there are certain things owners must do to be compliant with Virginia law, which they could accomplish with a diligent personal injury attorney.

 If you or your pet were injured due to a dog attack, the owner of that animal may be liable for your losses.
 A Richmond dog bite lawyer can help you seek compensation for your injuries and hold the negligent pet owner accountable.